gdtk-uq/gdtk/website/content/docs/getting-started/installing-ldc.md

 draft: false
 ---

-## Installing the LDC compiler
+## Installing the LLVM D compiler
-You need a D compiler to build Eilmer from source and we recommend the LDC compiler.
+You need a D compiler to build Eilmer from source and we recommend the LLVM D compiler.
 If you have some linux chops, the install process is quite straightforward:

   + Download the latest stable release from: